Dalvyn26/Dalvyn26.github.io/_tabs/about.md

 ---

 OLAA!
 I'm **Dalvyn Suhada**, though most call me Dalvyn.
-I'm currently pursuing a degree in Information Systems at Hasanuddin University, where I'm constantly exploring the dynamic realms of **digital technologies, artificial intelligence, and web development**.
+I'm currently pursuing a degree in Information Systems at Hasanuddin University, where I'm constantly exploring the dynamic realms of **digital technologies, artificial intelligence (AI), and web development**.
 Beyond the screen, I have a strong passion for **photography and videography**, finding joy in capturing and creating visual stories.

 ---